Clicky

 And speaking of tax information, single parents have a few effective college savings opportunities arising from tax-related programs.
 First, the Education Savings Bond Program allows taxpayers to maximize the interest earned on certain government bonds redeemed to pay for their children’s tuition.

-This means the federal government won’t impose taxes on the interest earned and, thus, more dollars can be used for educational payments.
+This means the federal government won’t impose taxes on the interest earned, and thus, more dollars can be used for educational payments.
 The current qualifying bonds include Series I and Series EE Bonds.

 But there are qualifying terms and conditions, including: